Neurotoxin BTX “Death” in Singapore. Can BTX Really Kill?

 • Pain, swelling or bruising at the site of injection

-• Headache (Forehead BTX)
+• Headache (Forehead Botox)

-• Crooked smile or drooling (Jaw BTX)
+• Crooked smile or drooling (Jaw Botox)

-• Eye dryness (Crow’s Feet BTX)
+• Eye dryness (Crow’s Feet Botox)

 These severe side effects may manifest as: